Hollie Smith

-Hollie Smith (born 17 November 1982) is a New Zealand soul singer-songwriter based in Auckland, New Zealand.
-Her four solo albums Long Player, Humour and the Misfortune of Others, Water or Gold, and Coming In From The Dark have all reached number one on the RIANZ albums chart, making her one of the most successful female New Zealand artists of the 21st century.
+Hollie Smith (born 17 November 1982) is a New Zealand soul singer-songwriter based in Auckland.
+Her four solo albums Long Player, Humour and the Misfortune of Others, Water or Gold, and Coming In From The Dark have all reached number one on the RIANZ albums chart.

 Early years

-Smith attended Auckland's Willow Park Primary School, Takapuna Normal Intermediate and Rangitoto College.
+Smith attended Auckland's Willow Park Primary School, Takapuna Normal Intermediate and Northcote College.

 In 1999, as a 16-year-old, Smith made the album Light From a Distant Shore after winning Best Female Vocalist at the National Jazz Festival of NZ.
 This album of Celtic music was produced by her stepfather, Steve McDonald.
 One of these early songs with McDonald, featuring Smith, would eventually be sampled for a track by US rap artist DMX for his album Year Of The Dog...
 Again.